 Senior executives who are willing to waste hundreds of millions or billions of dollars annually on buybacks in order to manipulate their companies' stock prices are likely to lose the judgmental capacity to comprehend the types of investments in organization and technology that are required to remain innovative in their industries.
 Executives' use of financial tools to determine whether the "relevant cost of capital" (as Jensen put it in an essay on "agency costs") justifies investment in innovation reflects, in my view, this loss of judgmental capacity.
-Instead, the current structure of stock-based executive remuneration creates incentives for senior executives to allocate resources in ways that achieve "timely" boosts to stock prices that help to increase their take-home pay.
-There are other ways in which, depending on the industry in which the company operates, an executive can generate manipulative increases in stock prices; a prominent example is price-gouging in the pharmaceutical industry.
-More generally, however, the stock buyback is a powerful tool at the disposal of corporate executives for manipulating the stock market for their personal gain.
-Yet buybacks manifest precisely the "disgorging" (as if it had been ill-gained by the corporation) of the
+80 Instead, the current structure of stock-based executive remuneration creates incentives for senior executives to allocate resources in ways that achieve "timely" boosts to stock prices that help to increase their take-home pay.
+81 There are other ways in which, depending on the industry in which the company operates, an executive can generate manipulative increases in stock prices; a prominent example is price-gouging in the